Simple Logo Design: 6 Common Design Mistakes

 Your choice of font(s) for your logo design can make a big difference in the logo feel & legibility.
 Fonts that are difficult to read, overused or out-of-date instantly downgrade your logo design.
 You’ll find more font tips in my post on Common Website Design Mistakes!
 Also, it is super helpful to use a font that translates well into a website – not all fonts have Webfont versions that are available and/or affordable.
 If you’re working with a graphic designer, make sure you know what fonts they are using, and whether or not you can access a commercial-use Web font version at a reasonable cost.

 7. OVERUSED IMAGES

 Thinking of a lotus flower or silhouette logo design?
-Think again.
+Think again (please).

 I know, I know… lotus flowers are lovely, and full of great symbolism..
-And what could be sweeter than a sihouette of mother & child?
+And what could be sweeter than a silhouette of mother & child?
 Here’s the deal: